YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/intro.rst

 What’s Covered?
 ===============

-The tutorial is divided into the following 12 (15?) self-contained modules, each covering an critical topic for development.
+The tutorial is divided into the following ten self-contained modules, each covering a critical topic for development.

 #.
 Mojito CLI Basics
 #.
 Mojits: Powering Your App